Sir Francis Wortley, 1st Baronet

-Sir Francis Wortley, 1st Baronet (1591–1652) was an English poet and politician who sat in the House of Commons between 1624 and 1626.
+Sir Francis Wortley, 1st Baronet (1591–1652) was an English poet, author and politician who sat in the House of Commons between 1624 and 1626.
 He supported the Royalist cause in the English Civil War.

 Life

-Wortley was the son of Sir Richard Wortley, of Wortley Hall, Yorkshire and his wife Elizabeth Boughton daughter of Edward Boughton, of Cawston, Warwickshire (afterwards Countess of Devonshire).
+Wortley was the son of Sir Richard Wortley, of Wortley Hall, Yorkshire and his wife Elizabeth Boughton daughter of Edward Boughton, of Cawston, Warwickshire.
+His mother remarried and became after Sir Richard's death the wife of William Cavendish, Earl of Devonshire.

 He succeeded his father in the family estates on 25 July 1603.
 He matriculated at Magdalen College, Oxford on 17 February 1609, aged 17.
 He was knighted at Theobald's on 15 January 1611 and was created a baronet on 29 June 1611.

+Member of Parliament (1625-1626)

-He was admitted to Gray's Inn on 1 August 1624.
-In 1624, he was elected Member of Parliament for East Retford in the Happy Parliament.
-He was re-elected MP for East Retford in 1625 and 1626.
+Wortley was admitted to Gray's Inn on 1 August 1624.
+In 1624, he was elected Member of Parliament for East Retford in the Happy Parliament, on the ticket of Thomas Wentworth (afterwards Earl of Strafford).

+He was re-elected MP for East Retford in the 1625 Useless Parliament and in 1626 he sat in the 2nd Parliament of Charles I. He resisted the Benevolence of 1626, having been asked for 30£.
+There is little documentary evidence that he was one of the over 70 imprisoned by Charles that led to Darnell's Case.
+In 1626 he duelled on the steps of Parliament with John Savile, 1st Baron Savile of Pontefract.

+Royalist, blacksmith and cavalier

+Wortley was a devoted supporter of the Royalist cause during the English Civil War.
+For instance, he raised a troop of 150 horse and fortified his house at Wortley.